awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ![\[GoldenGate configuration 3 using Amazon RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/oracle-gg3.png)

-Scenario 5: An Oracle database on an Amazon RDS DB instance connected to an Amazon EC2 instance hub in the same region, connected to an Amazon EC2 instance hub in a different region that provides data to the target Amazon RDS DB instance in the same region as the second Amazon EC2 instance hub\.
+Scenario 5: An Oracle database on an Amazon RDS DB instance connected to an Amazon EC2 instance hub in the same AWS Region\.
+In this scenario, the hub is connected to an Amazon EC2 instance hub in a different AWS Region\.
+This second hub provides data to the target Amazon RDS DB instance in the same AWS Region as the second Amazon EC2 instance hub\.

 ![\[GoldenGate configuration 4 using Amazon RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/oracle-gg4.png)

 **Note**
-Any issues that impact running GoldenGate on an on\-premises environment will also impact running GoldenGate on AWS\.
+Any issues that affect running GoldenGate on an on\-premises environment also affect running GoldenGate on AWS\.
 We strongly recommend that you monitor the GoldenGate hub to ensure that `EXTRACT` and `REPLICAT` are resumed if a failover occurs\.
-Since the GoldenGate hub is run on an Amazon EC2 instance, Amazon RDS does not manage the GoldenGate hub and cannot ensure that it is running\.
+Because the GoldenGate hub is run on an Amazon EC2 instance, Amazon RDS does not manage the GoldenGate hub and cannot ensure that it is running\.

 You can use GoldenGate using Amazon RDS to upgrade to major versions of Oracle\.
-For example, you can use GoldenGate using Amazon RDS to upgrade from an Oracle version 8 on\-premises database to an Oracle database running version 11\.2\.0\.4 on an Amazon RDS DB instance\.
+For example, you can use GoldenGate with Amazon RDS to upgrade from an Oracle version 8 on\-premises database to an Oracle database running version 11\.2\.0\.4 on an Amazon RDS DB instance\.

 To set up GoldenGate using Amazon RDS, you configure the hub on the Amazon EC2 instance, and then configure the source and target databases\.
 The following steps show how to set up GoldenGate for use with Amazon RDS\.
 Each step is explained in detail in the following sections:
 + [Setting Up a GoldenGate Hub on Amazon EC2](#Appendix.OracleGoldenGate.Hub)